 You may create a new site, then build and adjust it until it’s right while keeping your personal information secret.
 Then, when the moment is appropriate, you may publish it (or a replica of it) live.

 Staging sites are an excellent place to practice with the WordPress platform.
 You may use them to test with custom code, check out new themes and plugins, etc.

 If your staging website is a duplicate of your live site, it’s the ideal location for bug fixes and testing platforms for any issues.

 Of course, you can perform all of this on a live website.
 That, though, is a dangerous prospect.
-If you want to test a new extension or a bug repair on your site, you run the risk of breaking something.
+If you want to test a new extension or a bug repair on your site, you risk of breaking something.
 You could also wind up momentarily reducing the speed of your website, causing interruption or otherwise disrupting the experience of your visitors.

 That is why creating a staging site is so beneficial.
 Before making any modifications to your live website, you may use it to ensure everything is running correctly.
-It also ensures that a new site is fully functional before making it public.
+It also ensures that a new site is fully functional before publicizing it.
 For these and other reasons, practically every WordPress site owner should have at least one staging website on standby.
 Unless you want to never make more changes to your website (which we do not encourage), learning how to utilize this helpful tool is essential.